yopdog/test22/Liberland-constitution.md

 ## Chapter 5: The High Court
 The High Court of the Free Republic of Liberland shall be established for the purpose of judging and nothing else.
 It shall offer opinions on a range of topics as defined in this chapter.
 Such opinions shall include offering statments on the constitutionality of Bills passed in the assembly as well as supervising referendums and the business of the United Cantons Assembly.
 The High Court shall also act as the Court of last resort in the Free Republic of Liberland.

-### Article XX - High Court Structure and Proceedings
+### Article XVI - High Court Structure and Proceedings
 * **§XX.1.** The High Court of Liberland shall be composed of four Justices of the High Court and the Chief Justice of the High Court who shall preside over the Court.
 * **§XX.2.** The Chief Justice of the High Court shall be elected by the Citizens once every twenty years by use of a range vote.
  * **§XX.2(1).** All candidates for the Chief Justice position must: (a) be no younger than thirty-five years of age (b) be qualified lawyers who have served at least seven years as a judge in a Constitutional ourt. (c) hold full Citizenship.